Books to love

 Judith Mackrell The Unfinished Palazzo

 This book recounts the lives of the three women who stamped their identities upon the eternally-unfinished Palazzo Venier dei Leoni in the 20th century.
 Identity-stamping amounted to the life's work of Marchesa Luisa Casati who rented the one-story ruin to stage wild, gilded and gaudy parties.
 Her society could be so described as well - Diaghilev, D'Annunzio, Fortuny and Giovanni Boldini (who painted the famous portrait of her right) all have their parts to play in her early development, with the later lovers and friends so numerous and famous as to make my revealing them amount to almost a plot spoiler.
 Her time in Venice allows the author to sidetrack into the lives of Venetians Veronica Franco and Elena Cornaro Piscopia but this is a book more about frocks and gossip than feminism.
 And the Marchesa spends little of her life in Venice.
 I'd had my fill of her, and her shallow and spectacular party-centric life, to be honest, quite a few pages before we moved onto the shorter of the three life stories.
 Doris, Viscountess Castlerosse starts life as a girl from Streatham but using her looks, long legs and bedroom skills on a succession of rich and titled men, works her way towards one who might marry her.
 Her famous friends include Noel Coward, Winston Churchill, Cecil Beaton and Beverly Nichols.
-In a world where women sometimes have to become prostitutes just to survive the fact that Doris does for fur coats and fripperies does little to make you warm to her.
+In a world where women sometimes have to become prostitutes just to survive the fact that Doris does it for fur coats and fripperies does little to make you warm to her.
 (The UK tabloids have recently got into a froth about her all over again as she's the actress Cara Delavigne's great aunt.)
 She eventually needs to leave London, lest her relationship with Winston Churchill become better known and hinder his rise, and so she sails to New York, and there comes over all lesbian.
 This is when she acquires The Palazzo Venier, using said lover's money.
-(The author never uses the word 'lesbian' for some reason, always calling such relationships 'Sapphic'. ) But Doris just gets to throw one end-of-season party there before the impending war means she must leave, never to return.
-So with maybe a few weeks spent in Venice in all the years covered by the book so far, we embark on the second half of the book anticipating that we and Peggy Guggenheim might now spend more time there, and maybe concern ourselves with more than parties and sex with rich men.
-But after a brief Venetian frisson as Peggy makes an early visit and becomes enamoured it's down to the usual round of dysfunctional relationships, tragic parenting, too much sex and much too little humanity.
+(The author never uses the word 'lesbian' for some reason, always calling such relationships 'Sapphic'.)
+But Doris just gets to throw one end-of-season party there before the impending war means she must leave, never to return.
+So with maybe a few weeks spent in Venice in all the years covered by the book so far, we embark on the second half of the book anticipating that we and Peggy Guggenheim might now spend more time there, and maybe concern ourselves with more than parties and sex.
+But after a brief Venetian frisson as Peggy makes an early visit and becomes enamoured it's down to the usual round of dysfunctional relationships, tragic parenting, much sex and much too little humanity.
 She acquires the larger part of her collection of modern art in Paris just before the Nazis march in, so getting them all for knock-down prices from fleeing dealers and artists.
 Her concern for getting these works out before the Nazis arrive took priority over the more humanitarian concerns that others laboured for.
 There is an attempt to make us forgive the woman's entitled and self-centred insensitivity by blaming it on insecurity and self-doubt, but I wasn't convinced.
 Peggy Guggenheim's declining years at least keep us in Venice for a while.
 This book is an easy and gossipy read, full of juicy details, as is indicated by the length of this review, but the palazzo here is really just a residence in common rather than any kind of fruitful subject in itself.
 Ditto Venice itself, mostly.

 Javier Marías Venice, an Interior